kyivlambda/elm-study-group/resources/homework-03.md

 - see html at https://guide.elm-lang.org/interop/ used together with `elm make --output=out/YourApp.js` to compile to JS and be able to include CSS like bootstrap in your timer app
-- use the `Time` module from `elm/time` pacakge to get current time and subscribe to periodic updates https://package.elm-lang.org/packages/elm/time/1.0.0/Time
+- use the `Time` module from `elm/time` package to get current time and subscribe to periodic updates https://package.elm-lang.org/packages/elm/time/1.0.0/Time
 - use `Task.perform` function to convert a `Task` into a command.